-Student response 2: The student has difficulty identifying the larger addend.
+Student response 2: The student has difficulty identifying the minuend and subtrahend and understanding difference.

-Teacher feedback: Provide a number line for the student to find the two addends and determine which one is larger (i.e., the addend that is farther to the right on the number line).
+Teacher feedback: Provide a number line for the student to find the minuend and subtrahend and determine the difference between the two using the number line.
 Have the student demonstrate the correct response before moving on.